 The PCI DSS are technical and operational requirements set by the PCI Security Standards Council (PCI SSC) to protect cardholder data.
 The Council is responsible for managing the security standards, while compliance is enforced by the payment card brands.
 These standards include controls for handling and restricting credit card information, computer and internet security, as well as the reporting of a credit card information breach.

 Loaner Credit Card Terminal

-The Office of the Treasurer maintains three loaner terminals as a service to department to use for a short period of time to process credit card payment for their event.
-Any department requesting use of a terminal must read the Special Events Loaner Credit Card Terminal Policy and complete the Special Events Loaner Credit Card Terminal Request Form.
+The Treasurer's Office maintains five loaner terminals which are available to departments for special one-time events.
+Departments requesting use of a terminal must read the Special Events Loaner Credit Card Terminal Policy and complete the Special Events Loaner Credit Card Terminal Request Form.

-For departmental deposit slips for US Bank, contact the treasurer's office at firstname.lastname@example.org or Katie Benenati at 314-977-2466.
-Be sure to include your department name and account number on your requests.
+For departmental deposit slips for US Bank, contact the Treasurer's Office at firstname.lastname@example.org or 314-977-7073.
+Be sure to include your department name on your request.
 Tamper-proof deposit bags are available for purchase through Staples.

 Credit Card Security FAQs